Pieter Nieuwland College

 The school is named after Pieter Nieuwland.
 It is a school of further education with the directions VWO and HAVO.
 The school is a part of the ZAAM Group.

 From this school a new Gymnasium was started, the Cygnus Gymnasium.
 The Gymnasium is the same level of education as Atheneum but with an additional focus on ancient languages such as Greek and Latin.

-Profiles

-In the Education in the Netherlands, one has to choose a profile to follow from the third year of secondary school up until graduation.
-These are the numbers of the Pieter Nieuwland College.